 SHROPSHIRE SCHOOLS’ AND COLLEGES’ FOOTBALL ASSOCIATION CONSTITUTION

-2) The OBJECT of the association shall be the mental, moral, physical and educational development of schoolchildren through the medium of association football.
+The object of the association shall be the mental, moral, physical and educational development of schoolchildren in Shropshire through the medium of association football.
 The core values of which shall be to encourage participation and to seek equality of opportunity.

-5) COUNCIL - The Officers of the Association shall be: the President; Chairperson; Vice Chairperson; Office Manager/Secretary; Treasurer; Secondary Competitions Secretary; Primary Competitions Coordinator, Post-16 Competitions Coordinator, Disability Football Officer; Child Welfare Officer, Football Development Officer; Director of Coaching; a representative of the boys representative squad management team and a representative of the girls representative squad management; publicity officer and income generation officer.
+The Officers of the Association shall be: the President; Chairperson; Vice Chairperson; Office Manager/Secretary; Treasurer; Secondary Competitions Secretary; Primary Competitions Coordinator, Post-16 Competitions Coordinator, Disability Football Officer; Child Welfare Officer, Football Development Officer; a representative of the boys representative squad management team and a representative of the girls representative squad management.
 In the case that any positions cannot be filled, they shall remain vacant until such a time when a suitable volunteer can be found.

 All officers shall present themselves for re-election each year, should they wish to do so.
 This election of Officers shall take place annually at the Annual General Meeting.